-Any type of pursuit in life consist of a few fundamental ideas and concepts.
+Any type of pursuit in life consists of a few fundamental ideas and concepts.
 For example, theory and experiment have been the two pillars of science for centuries.
 Those fundamental concepts have solidified our understanding of the world.

 It’s the same for wealth building.
 I’ve identified five pillars that support our understanding of how to responsibly build wealth.
 You’ll see these concepts everywhere personal wealth is created.

-1. Self Investing
+1. Self investing

 “To create anything, you need to invest in yourself.”
 It’s something my father repeated often in our household.
 He learned this from his father, my grandpa.
 This is the foundation of every personal pursuit in life.